 When the debate for Obamacare had begun, a public option was something many of us wanted, including myself.
 After years of watching health insurers make changes to our system and promises that evaporated over time, each time they decided on their economic cure for healthcare costs (remember US Healthcare?) , the costs went up, the quality of care went down, and in the end, the system got worse.
 We are now seeing smaller networks, higher out of pocket costs while we the consumer use our doctors less but pay more of the cost, both in health insurance premiums as well as out of our pocketbooks.
 The public option, whether it was Medicare or another new system would have given us a way to have more choices of doctors, coverage and hospitals that was not driven by profit.

-We are now in a funk of sorts, with hospital systems joining other hospital systems, hospitals buying doctors offices and consumers getting the cost passed on to us, after these systems realized that bigger is better when insurers were involved.
-Insurers give us smaller networks, less doctors, less choice, in network only, and we may end up with costs we did not understand we would be liable for as some doctors who are out of network are included in our in network journey through the hospital system without us knowing in advance.
+We are now in a funk of sorts, with hospital systems joining other hospital systems, hospitals buying doctors offices, and consumers getting the cost passed on to us, after these systems realized that bigger is better when insurers were involved.
+Insurers give us smaller networks, fewer doctors, less choice, in-network only, and we may end up with costs we did not understand we would be liable for as some doctors who are out of network are included in our in-network journey through the hospital system without us knowing in advance.

-Why did this need to be some complicated, expensive and difficulty.
+Why did this need to be some complicated, expensive, and difficult?
 A public option would have given the insurers real competition, as opposed to the few coops that have developed that are losing money and are not necessarily part of improving healthcare as a whole.
-Also, expansion of Medicaid, something most doctors in NJ have no interest in dealing with makes little sense even though there are well developed clinics seeing the poor masses through hospital systems across the state.
+Also, the expansion of Medicaid, something most doctors in NJ have no interest in dealing with makes little sense even though there are well-developed clinics seeing the poor masses through hospital systems across the state.

 It’s Clear Now the Public Option Really Was Needed to Keep Insurers Honest